nikkytub/awt-project-ss19/README.md

 It will start the chat app on port 8000 in your local machine and use the saved RNN model.
 Simply go to "http://localhost:8000/chat" Now type the name of the chat room you would like to enter and start typing chat messages.
-Since the dataset used from Facetime and Twitter to train the model was quite small you may see unexpected behavior from the model.
+Since the dataset used from MySpace and Twitter to train the model was quite small you may see unexpected behavior from the model.
 To check how well model is behaving please look at the test-accuracy.

 ## Dataset used
-* Facetime dataset for cyberbullying
+* MySpace dataset for cyberbullying
 * Twitter dataset for cyberbullying

 ## Built With